stbachinger/TigramiteGui/README.md

 This repostory contains the prototype for a graphic user interface for the causal time series analysis tool [tigramite](https://github.com/jakobrunge/tigramite).

 ## Prerequisites
-To use this program, please make sure to install Python and Anaconda in order to use JupyterNotebooks.
+This prototype is a module for JupyterNotebooks, so make sure to have a running version.
 Also, before using it, make sure to install [tigramite](https://github.com/jakobrunge/tigramite) on your device.

 ## Setup